nonchalantkettle/SpeechDoctor/README.md

 ## Usage

-> To use Speech Doctor, please visit our website at [a domain]
+> To use Speech Doctor, please visit our website [here](https://github.com/nonchalantkettle/SpeechDoctor).
+For more information on the application, please click [here](PRESS-RELEASE.md).

 ## Requirements